danielbodnar/awesome-stars/README.md

 ## javascript

+- [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
+Available as a Node.js module, REST API server, and CLI app.
+- [lindylearn/unclutter](https://github.com/lindylearn/unclutter) - A modern reader mode and article library for your browser.
+- [layrjs/layr](https://github.com/layrjs/layr) - Dramatically simplify full‑stack development
+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.
+- [olivernn/lunr.js](https://github.com/olivernn/lunr.js) - A bit like Solr, but much smaller and not as bright
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
 - [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.
 - [theintern/intern](https://github.com/theintern/intern) - A next-generation code testing stack for JavaScript.